afsalthaj/fp-generator/datagen_why.md

 # This is not:

-* This writeup isn't about managing Random types and its management and compositions.
+* This writeup isn't about managing Random types and its compositions/ `scala-check`.
-* It isn't `scala-check` (that handles the logic of generation of data with in itself and provides functionality to control over the data, with nice combinators to compose the generation)

 ----
 # This is: